ResetXPDR/MSFS_AutoFPS/README.md

     - Provides a more realistic experience of horizon expansion as altitude increases, rather than the linear increase when disabled, following a square root curve.
     - Disabled by default, as the larger TLOD changes it makes at lower altitudes may cause FPS drops and stutters on some systems.
   - TLOD Base Min - Sets the minimum TLOD the automation algorithm will use at or below the Base altitude.
 (10 - TLOD Max-10 allowable)
+  - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
+(100ft - 100000ft allowable)
   - TLOD Base Extra - additional TLOD Base with favourable performance conditions.
+    - When enabled, allows TLOD Extra **below** Alt TLOD Top.
+    - Multiplier is configurable between 1.5 and 4 (default 2) and auto-limited such that TLOD Base Min + Base Extra <= TLOD Top Max.
     - Requires at least 15% FPS headroom above target FPS to work at all.
 If you use an FPS cap, set your target FPS to at least 15% below it, preferably more.
     - When enabled, the TLOD Base Extra seek process will automatically start when commencing a flight, regardless of your aircraft's position, and at the conclusion of a flight when on the ground and stopped.
     - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Base Extra is no longer valid.
-    - When seeking on the ground, TLOD Base Extra will progressively increase, in larger steps at first, until a higher TLOD Base Min with less than 15% FPS headroom is available or a maximum of nominally 2 times TLOD Base Min, changeable via multiplier selection.
+    - When seeking on the ground, TLOD Base Extra will progressively increase, in larger steps at first, until a higher TLOD Base Min with less than 15% FPS headroom is available up to the maximum TLOD Base Min + Extra allowable.
     - On climb out, TLOD Base Extra will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.
     - While in FPS priority mode, TLOD Base Extra will calculate to be 50% (IFR or user profiles) or 25% (VFR) of the lower of either whatever TLOD you are currently getting or TLOD Max without TLOD Mtn Amt, but no lower than TLOD Base Min.
     - On descent through the calculated TLOD priority mode transition altitude, TLOD Base Extra will lock until landed to give the app time to reduce TLOD to Min at a moderate rate.